Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Bay of Kotor in Montenegro has been inhabited since ancient times and was under the influences of various civilizations.
 There were the Illyrians, Romans, Venetians, and Ottoman Turks and others.
 They've all left their own imprints on the area.
 Read my post on history of Montenegro and Kotor to learn more.

-We can see these marks in Montenegrin architecture, its stunning Orthodox and Catholic churches and fortifications.
+We can see these marks in Montenegrin architecture, its unique Orthodox and Catholic churches and fortifications.

 Kotor